michaelhm/seng560-assignment_2/README.md

 # SENG 560 - Programming Assignment 2 - Software Reuse

-The purpose of this repository is to perform arithmetic functions using another a library built by another student.
+The purpose of this repository is to perform arithmetic functions using a library built by another classmate.

-To prove the reusability of the library, I have created a simple application which passes values of various number types to library functions.
+To prove the reusability of the library, I have created a simple application which passes values of various number types to library functions and prints the results.

 The library was very easy to integrate into my application and proved to be *black box* as I did not have to make any modifications to library source code.